Lor-Saba/Code-Injector/README.md

 ## Injection flow

+The injection starts when the DOM content has been loaded.
+>At this point the document is loaded and parsed, and the DOM is fully constructed, but linked resources such as images, stylesheets and subframes may not yet be loaded.

-When the browser load a page the extension will select the rules whose path will match with the page address (from top to bottom).
+The rules whose path match with the page address will be selected and queued for injection. (from top to bottom)

-Each rule may contain `JavaScript`, `CSS`,  `HTML` and `Files` and they will be injected as follow:
+Each rule may contain `JavaScript`, `CSS`,  `HTML` and `Files` and they will be injected in following order:

  1. `Files` (from top to bottom)
  2. `CSS`